 The Final Lap

-At the end of the day, the lens of the swim goggle you choose should match your environment, budget, and the kind of swimming.
+At the end of the day, the lens of the swim goggles you choose should match your environment, budget, and the kind of swimming.

-Swimmers who are doing open water swimming will definitely want lenses that are mirrored for sunny days and glare off the water (check out this guide on the best open water and triathlon swim goggles), while pool swimmers will make their decision based on how bright the pool is.
+Swimmers who are doing open water swimming will definitely want lenses that are mirrored for sunny days and glare off the water (check out this guide on the most comfortable open water and triathlon swim goggles), while pool swimmers will make their decision based on how bright the pool is.

 Choose the right tint and lens for you, hit the pool with clear sight, and go get those new personal best times!